-Approved by RTO management

-Date of approval 28/01/2021

-Delivery Site Manilla Central School

-Name/s of VET Trainers: Justin Connors

-Course duration 2 years

-Date of course commencement 28/01/2021

-Date of course conclusion 01/10/2022

-NESA Course Name i.e. Industry Curriculum Framework.
-Primary Industries

-NESA course number and delivery pattern □ NESA course code 2x2yr - 26811

-□ NESA course code 4x1yr - 26812

-Training Package Code and Title (Release) AHC Agriculture, Horticulture and Conservation and Land Management Training Package (Release 5)

-Status □ Superseded

-Qualification Packaging Rules: https://training.gov.au/Training/Details/AHC20116

-18 units must be completed:

-- 3 core units

-- 15 elective units, consisting:

-- 7 units from Group A

-- 5 units from the remaining units in Group A, or from Group B

-up to 3 elective units may be selected from the remaining units listed in the qualification or

-from any currently endorsed Training Package or Accredited Course

-- Selected units must be relevant to job outcomes in agriculture and must be chosen to ensure

-the integrity to the qualification outcome at AQF level 2

-Students successfully completing this program will be eligible to receive a AHC20116 Certificate II in Agriculture or a statement toward AHC20116 Certificate II in

-Agriculture
+SECTION 6 HSC exam prepara ation and estimated exam mark (where r eleva ant) preparation and determine an ap undertake the VET course HSC ex ol or college/RTO delivering the HSC cours propriate estimated exam mark for studen cam and who have addressed the HSC focus er for the associated units of competency. ts wh no intend to 0 udent's HSC exam preparation is available.
+Inities/program that will be provided to th e stu dent to sup pport their An appropriate procedure to identified. determine an estimated exam mark for th e stu dent has b een SECTION 7 Student, school/ college and RTO sign off detailed above, and any programs or RPL/credit transfer within the Stage 5/S identified to address gaps in the course reat) have been agreed to by all parties involved. quir Student's name: Student's signature: Date : Principal's name: Principal's signature: Date : RTO representative's name: RTO representative's signature: Date : School or College/RTO use only 7 Action ] Initial Date RPL/credit transfer determination this document. ons have been documented in Section 5(a) o of RPL/credit transfer outcomes hat the RTO's processes for TAFE NS ve been reported through Schools Online or W. This application, along with the e vidence for RPL/credit transfer as noted in v reditally 2022 Endorsed for use with courses commencing 2025 Approved by RTO Management Date of approval 9/11/2022 Adjustments to Scope approved: SPO: Delivery Site Manilla Central School Name/s of VET Trainers: Justin Connors Course duration 2 years Date of course commencement 27/01/2023 Date of course conclusion 25/11/2024 NESA Course Name i.e. Industry Curriculum Framework.
+Primary Industries NESA course number and delivery pattern ✓ 26811 2 x 2yr Training Package Code and Title (Release) AHC Agriculture, Horticulture and Conservation and Land Management Training Package (Release 7.2) Status of qualification ⊠ Current ☐ Superseded Qualification Packaging Rules: https://training.gov.au/Training/Details/AHC20116 18 units must be completed: - 3 core units - 15 elective units, consisting: - 7 units from Group A - 5 units from the remaining units in Group A, or from Group B - up to 3 elective units may be selected from the remaining units listed in the qualification or from any currently endorsed Training Package or Accredited Course Selected units must be relevant to job outcomes in agriculture and must be chosen to ensure the integrity to the qualification outcome at AQF level 2 Students successfully completing this program will be elig ible to receive a AHC20116 Certificate II in Agriculture or a Statement of Attainment toward AHC20116 Certificate II in Agriculture Mandatory work placement hours for NESA Complete a minimum of 70 hours Additional units of competency may be included to addre ss NESA requirements